Skip to main content

 Yard Debris Quarantine

-Japanese beetle yard debris quarantine will not be enforced in 2025
+Japanese beetle yard debris quarantine will not be enforced at this time

 Due to budget constraints the Oregon Department of Agriculture (ODA) cannot offer free yard debris collection and disposal services for residents living in the Japanese beetle yard quarantine.
 So instead, ODA is prioritizing pesticide application and trapping in infested areas.
 In addition, to help monitor any possible spread, ODA will increase the number of traps placed for detecting Japanese beetle in areas where yard debris waste is brought for disposal.